Museum | Open Daily | Disabled/Pram Accessible | Toilets

 The Shipwreck Galleries is a must visit if you are in Fremantle - best of all it's open everyday and it's FREE (however donations are appreciated)

 You can find the Shipwreck Galleries just across from the Esplanade Park - which is only a short walk from the Fremantle Train Station.
-Out the front of the Shipwreck Galleries are lots of anchors that the kids loved climbing all over.
+A the front of the Shipwreck Galleries as you enter are some large anchors.
+The kids loved climbing all over these before we went in.
 Inside you will find lots of shipwreck relics, including original timbers from the Batavia, which was wrecked in 1629.

 There are lots of displays of small shipwreck relics like these coins